LiorHai24/Theatre_Homework/Instructions.md

 ## About Me

-Hi, my name is Lior, a 27-year-old software developer passionate about building scalable and efficient systems.
+Hi, I'm Lior, a 27-year-old software developer passionate about building scalable and efficient systems.
 I'm excited to share this project I worked on, which includes enhancements and hooks for AI agent testing to facilitate automated testing workflows.
+In addition, added linting descriptor to find my mistakes.

 # Popcorn Palace - Movie Theater Booking System